 Most Common Stainless Steel – Type 304

 Type 304 stainless steel (containing 18%-20% chromium and 8%-10.5% nickel) is the most common stainless steel.
 It is also known as “18/8” stainless steel because of its composition, which includes 18% chromium and 8% nickel.
 This alloy resists most types of corrosion.
-It is an austenitic stainless steel and it has also excellent cryogenic properties, and good high-temperature strength as well as good forming and welding properties.
+It is austenitic stainless steel and has excellent cryogenic properties, good high-temperature strength, and good forming and welding properties.
 It is less electrically and thermally conductive than carbon steel and is essentially non-magnetic.

-Type 304L stainless steel, which is widely used in nuclear industry, is an extra-low carbon version of the 304 steel alloy.
-This grade has slightly lower mechanical properties than the standard 304 grade, but is still widely used thanks to its versatility.
-The lower carbon content in 304L minimizes deleterious or harmful carbide precipitation as a result of welding.
+Type 304L stainless steel, widely used in the nuclear industry, is an extra-low carbon version of the 304 steel alloy.
+This grade has slightly lower mechanical properties than the standard 304 grade but is still widely used thanks to its versatility.
+The lower carbon content in 304L minimizes deleterious or harmful carbide precipitation due to welding.
 304L can, therefore, be used “as welded” in severe corrosion environments, and it eliminates the need for annealing.
-Grade 304 has also good oxidation resistance in intermittent service to 870 °C, and in continuous service to 925 °C.
+Grade 304 has good oxidation resistance in intermittent service to 870 °C, and in continuous service to 925 °C.

 Properties of Stainless Steels

 Material properties are intensive properties, which means they are independent of the amount of mass and may vary from place to place within the system at any moment.
 Materials science involves studying materials’ structure and relating them to their properties (mechanical, electrical, etc.).
 Once materials scientist knows about this structure-property correlation, they can then go on to study the relative performance of a material in a given application.
 The major determinants of the structure of a material and thus of its properties are its constituent chemical elements and how it has been processed into its final form.

 Mechanical Properties of Stainless Steels